lpadder/lpadder/README.md

 ### App Structure
 - [ ] Think about a way to store projects (structure of the `.zip`).
   - [ ] Add `assets` key to interface that will contain nor the path of the asset (in zipped cover.json) nor the Uint8Array of the asset (in localForage when parsed).
-  - [ ] Think how I can implement the pages and samples (+ multi-launchpad support).
+  - [x] Think how I can implement the pages and samples (+ multi-launchpad support).
-    - It surely need a new key: `launchpads`. (to do: launchpad-0, launchpad-1 => multi-launchpad).
-    - The value will be an array of pages (so another array but now of objects)
-    - A page can look like this: `{ name: string, samples: [...] }`.
     - A sample can maybe look like this `{ padId: number, onPadDown: ActionTrigger | null, onPadUp: ActionTrigger | null }`
     - ActionTrigger interface can look like this: `{ audio: any (?), midi: any (?) }`.
     - **This is just brainstorm** to know how it can be good and the most optimized to run smoothly.
-- [ ] Support project imports/exports.
+- [x] Support project imports/exports.
   - [x] Can export through menu (share->Export to .zip)
-  - [ ] Can import a cover through 'import' button
+  - [x] Can import a cover through 'import' button
     - [x] Can read the zip content imported
     - [x] Can get content of cover.json + check if file exists
-    - [ ] Show a modal to choose a slug to save the cover in localForage.
+    - [x] Show a modal to choose a slug to save the cover in localForage.

 ### Design
 - [x] Responsive menus for `/projects`.
 - [x] Launchpad component is "responsive" (using full width and aspect ratio 1/1 on pads).
 - [ ] Utilities page
-  - [ ] Think how the pages will be displayed
+  - [x] Think how the pages will be displayed
   - [x] Code-splitting on every utilities routes (to reduce bundle size and then better performances)
+  - [ ] Design the current utilities

 ## Explaining the lpadder project structure